jafaryor/knowledge-base/Web/NodeJS/event-loop.md

     Here all `on(‘close’, ...)` event callbacks are processed.

 Between each run of the event loop, Node.js checks if it is waiting for any asynchronous I/O or timers and shuts down cleanly if there are not any.

+#### Now, there are two things which happen when any JavaScript code is run by the event loop.
+1. #### When a function in our JavaScript code is called, the event loop first goes without actually the execution to register the initial callbacks to the respective queues.
+2. #### Once they are registered, the event loop enters its phases and starts iterating and executing the callbacks until all them are processed.

 ### `setImmediate()` vs `setTimeout()`
 The order in which the timers are executed will vary depending on the context in which they are called.
 If both are called from within the main module, then timing will be bound by the performance of the process (which can be impacted by other applications running on the machine).